bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

-Creating a Postgres Cluster
+### Creating a Postgres Cluster

 Create a simple Postgres cluster.
 Do this by executing the following command:

-kubectl apply -k kustomize/postgres
+k`ubectl apply -k kustomize/postgres`

 This will create a Postgres cluster named hippo in the postgres-operator namespace.
 Track the progress of the cluster using the following command:

-kubectl -n postgres-operator describe postgresclusters.postgres-operator.crunchydata.com hippo
+`kubectl -n postgres-operator describe postgresclusters.postgres-operator.crunchydata.com hippo`

-Connecting to the Postgres cluster
+### Connecting to the Postgres cluster

 As part of creating a Postgres cluster, the Postgres Operator creates a PostgreSQL user account.
 The credentials for this account are stored in a Secret that has the name <clusterName>-pguser-<userName>.